 The company bylaws or a resolution of the Board of Directions lays out the specific responsibilities of these officers and their titles.
-They are almost always able to sign documents on behalf of the company, but the bylaws and charter will specify this.
+The officers are almost always able to sign documents on behalf of the company, but the bylaws and charter will specify this.

-It's a popular misconception that the President is actually in charge of the company.
+It's a popular misconception that the President is actually the only person in charge of the company.
 However, the President is not always the person who's most important in a company.
-The president and CEO may be the same person, or they may be different people.
+The President and CEO may be the same person, or they may be different people.
 Just as the CFO and Treasurer could be the same or different.

-For many young startups, especially ones started by a lone founder, all three positions of President, Secretary, and Treasurer are held by one individual.
+For many young startups, especially ones started by a lone founder, all three positions of President, Secretary, and Treasurer can be, and often are, held by one individual.